vividcode/TableSearchViewController/Swift/readme.md

-**Caveat:**
-Swift TableSearchViewController is freshly under porting effort and many APIs do not work same as Objective C counterpart.
-This is constantly under updates and should be fully functional very soon.

 **TableSearchViewController:**

 TableSearchViewController is a powerful UIViewController with easy to initialize interface.

 All you have to do is:

-- Supply your rows inside a special NSArray of NSDictionaries with <Section Name (String) : Rows Array (String/NSNumbers/NSDictionaries NSArray)>
+- Supply your rows inside a special Array of Dictionaries with <Section Name (String) : Rows Array (of String/Numbers/Dictionaries)>
 - Supply cell and section formatting style
 - Supply selection button criteria (in addition to select / delete flag)
-- Supply Search flag
+- Supply Search flag (should search bar be visible on top)
-- Supply blocks of record selection/deletion and cancel operation
+- Supply blocks of record selection/deletion and cancel operation (these blocks will receive arrays containing selected / deleted objects)

 All of the above can be accomplished in just few lines of code, like below: